ARTICLES

 Nonoka Sasaki

 Born in Otofuke, Hokkaido in 1990.
 Moved to Tokyo for university and became a freelance writer in 2015.
-Returned to Hokkaido in 2021 and now lives in her hometown of Tokachi with a horse, two cats, and a child, while also hunting deer in the winter.
+Returned to Hokkaido in 2021 and now lives in her hometown of Tokachi with one horse, two cats, and one child, while also hunting deer in the winter.
 Her books include "Ai to Kazoku o Sagashite" and "Jibun o Aisuru to Iu Koto (Aruiwa Kofuku ni Tsuite)" (both from Aki Shobo).